Daily High to Daily Low: Is It Safe to Buy Caterpillar Inc. (CAT)?

 Sponsored

-The average price from analysts is $211.91, which is $9.12 above the current price.
-CAT currently public float of 521.24M and currently shorts hold a 1.06% ratio of that float.
-Today, the average trading volume of CAT was 2.76M shares.
+The average price from analysts is $225.13, which is -$2.25 below the current price.
+CAT currently public float of 526.71M and currently shorts hold a 1.05% ratio of that float.
+Today, the average trading volume of CAT was 2.90M shares.

 CAT’s Market Performance